-Every weekday at noon, the SMART Program hosts seminars presented by diverse group of faculty members.
+Each day the SMART Program hosts seminar series presented by diverse group of faculty members.

-SMART is the only summer program in the nation to have so many great faculty members give a noon seminar.
-There are eight general topics around which seminars are organized.
+SMART is the only summer program in the nation to have so many great faculty members give a daily seminar.
+There are seven general topics around which seminars are organized.
 Faculty members will share exciting advances in their area of experience.
 Participants will learn about science from the people who made the discoveries.
-Seminars are complemented by one to two evening events each week.
 Exciting speakers talk about their experiences and how biomedical research has changed their lives.

 Here is a sample of one of our past Seminar Series schedule.

-During your nine-week stay at Baylor College of Medicine, you will have the option to attend multiple career-building events.
+During your nine-week stay at Baylor College of Medicine, you will have the option to attend multiple professional development workshops and other events.
 We organize these events to help you prepare for the next step after you complete your undergraduate education.
-SMART Program participants learn about career development, various career pathways and disciplines of study through seminars and discussion groups including workshops on applying to graduate school or medical school.
+SMART Program participants have the opportunity to learn about professional development, various career pathways and disciplines of study through seminars and discussion groups including workshops on applying to graduate school or medical school.

 Individual career counseling is offered by Baylor faculty and administrators to assist SMART participants in acquiring the information they need to make decisions about setting and achieving goals.
 Directors from all of the graduate programs and medical school deans invite participants to talk with them on an individual basis about the application process and their career goals.